Pietro Rota: Bishop of Mantua

 Rota succeeded Bishop Giovanni Corti in Mantua, a liberal who had strongly supported the unification of Italy and hoped that the Pope would voluntarily give up his temporal powers.

 Corti had died three years earlier, and it had been difficult to find a successor.

 Rota had the mandate of restoring the diocese to order and orthodoxy, and used strong language – so strong that the civil authorities jailed him for six days and imposed a fine.

 Pietro Rota was not granted the exequatur from the civil authorities, and therefore was not allowed to reside in the bishop's palace.

 The authorities closed the seminary in Mantua.

 Rota founded the periodical Il Vessillo Cattolico (The Catholic Banner), which was published from 1872 to 1876.
 He undertook a pastoral visit.

 Later years

 Pietro Rota retired on 3 May 1879.

-On 12 May 1879 he was appointed titular Archbishop of Cartagine, and on 4 November 1884 he was appointed titular Archbishop of Thebae.
+On 12 May 1879 he was appointed titular Archbishop of Carthage, and on 4 November 1884 he was appointed titular Archbishop of Thebae.

 He died in Rome on 3 February 1890.

 His name was later submitted for consideration as a saint on the basis of heroic virtues.

 The informative process opened on 8 May 1943.